Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • Postoperative complications.

-• A long static posture in which a person stays regularly for several hours.
+• A long-term static pose in which a person stays regularly for several hours.

-Data from MRI, CT, X-ray and ultrasound examinations and other diagnostic measures allow us to assess the degree of damage to the spinal roots, determine the location of the process, after which specialists decide on the direction of treatment and prescribe a set of treatment procedures.
+Data from MRI, CT, X-ray and ultrasound examinations and other diagnostic measures make it possible to assess the degree of damage to the spinal roots, determine the location of the process, after which specialists decide on the direction of treatment and prescribe a set of treatment procedures.

 Treatment

-Traditional methods of therapy consist of taking painkillers and non-steroidal anti-inflammatory drugs, limiting motor activity, using muscle relaxants, and vitamin preparations.
+Traditional methods of therapy consist of taking painkillers and non-steroidal anti-inflammatory drugs, limiting physical activity, using muscle relaxants, and vitamin supplements.

-But if the symptoms do not lose their severity and continue to grow, then specialists can decide on the advisability of surgical intervention.
-It can be:
+But if the symptoms do not lose their severity and continue to increase, then specialists may decide on the advisability of surgical intervention.
+These could be:

 • Microdiscectomy.

-• Pulse radiofrequency ablation (Latin for the word "ablation" translates as "taking away").
+• Pulsed radiofrequency ablation (the Latin word “ablation” translates as “taking away”).

-Microdiscectomy is a minimally invasive method that does not violate the structure of nerve fibers, but allows them to be released from compression by removing part of the bone tissue, due to which the inflammatory process began.
+Microdiscectomy is a minimally invasive method that does not disturb the structure of the nerve fibers, but allows you to free them from compression by removing part of the bone tissue, due to which the inflammatory process began.

-Operative root decompression is used for hernias and tumors, which, increasing in size, cause infringement of nerve fibers.
+Surgical decompression of the roots is used for hernias and tumors, which, increasing in size, cause pinching of nerve fibers.
 The purpose of the operation is to remove partially or completely these formations.

-Pulsed radiofrequency ablation in 80% of cases gives the desired result, because the integrity of the vertebral segments is not violated during the operation.
+Pulsed radiofrequency ablation in 80% of cases gives the desired result, because the integrity of the spinal segments is not compromised during the operation.

-By puncture, an electrode is inserted into the area of the hernial formation, and cold plasma pulses flow through it.
-The hernia begins to "melt", noticeably decreases in size and in some cases is set back.
+By puncture, an electrode is inserted into the area of the hernial formation, and cold plasma pulses are sent through it.
+The hernia begins to “melt”, noticeably decreases in size and in some cases is reduced back.

-But this is possible if the fibrous ring has not ruptured, and the gelatinous contents remain within this shell.
+But this is possible if the fibrous ring has not ruptured and the gelatinous contents remain within this membrane.

-Vertebral pathologies are dangerous because any delay and ignoring a deteriorating condition can lead to a real disaster.
+Vertebral pathologies are dangerous because any delay and ignoring the worsening condition can lead to a real disaster.
 The spinal cord is inextricably linked with the brain structures of the head.

-Sympathetic nerve fibers that run from the vertebral segments to the internal organs transmit signals about malfunctions to the "main center".
+Sympathetic nerve fibers running from the spinal segments to the internal organs transmit signals about problems to the “main center”.

-And if the work of any of the links in this chain is disrupted, then the consequences of a late visit to the doctors may have to be corrected for all the remaining years.
+And if the work of any of the links in this chain is disrupted, then the consequences of a late visit to the doctors may have to be corrected throughout the remaining years.

-By the way, now you can get free of charge my e-books and courses that will help you improve your health and well-being.
+By the way, now you can get my free e-books and courses that will help you improve your health and well-being.

 pomoshnik

-Get the lessons of the osteochondrosis treatment course for FREE!
+Get lessons from a course on the treatment of osteochondrosis for FREE!

-The roots of the spinal cord are the main structures of the autonomic nervous system responsible for the innervation of the entire human body.
-Unfortunately, they are often subjected to compression, which causes damage and inflammation.
+The spinal roots are the main structures of the autonomic nervous system, responsible for the innervation of the entire human body.
+Unfortunately, they are often subject to compression, which causes damage and inflammation.
 They are divided into front and rear pairs and carry a certain set of functions.
 Depending on the type of damage and its location, sensitivity may deteriorate or motor functions may be impaired.

-Inflammation of the spinal roots is called sciatica.
+Inflammation of the spinal roots is called radiculitis.
 This condition is a symptom complex that accompanies the exacerbation of osteochondrosis and the development of its complications.
-If you do not carry out effective and timely treatment, then you can bring your condition to a partial or complete violation of sensitivity in certain parts of the body, dysfunction of the internal organs of the abdominal or chest cavity, a change in the functioning of the coronary system.
-If motor pairs of radicular nerves are damaged, paralysis of the upper or lower extremities may develop, which will eventually lead to disability.
+If you do not carry out effective and timely treatment, you can lead your condition to partial or complete loss of sensitivity in certain parts of the body, dysfunction of the internal organs of the abdominal or thoracic cavity, and changes in the functioning of the coronary system.
+If the motor pairs of the root nerves are damaged, paralysis of the upper or lower extremities may develop, which will ultimately lead to disability.

 Anterior and posterior, motor and nerve roots of the spinal cord

-The plexuses of axons extending from the spinal cord are divided into innervation and motor.
-The function is determined by the location of the nerve fiber.
+The axon plexuses extending from the spinal cord are divided into innervation and motor.
+The function is determined by the localization of the nerve fiber.
 The anterior roots of the spinal cord (ventral) consist mainly of efferent formations of axons.
-They are divided into ganglionic and pregangliolar neurons.
-This allows them to carry out a motor function in the autonomic nervous system.
-In practice, this means that the motor roots of the spinal cord transmit impulses from the structures of the brain to the muscles of the upper or lower extremities, the back frame and the anterior abdominal wall, diaphragm and intercostal muscles.
+They are divided into gangliolar and pregangliolar neurons.
+This allows them to carry out motor function in the autonomic nervous system.
+In practice, this means that the motor roots of the spinal cord transmit impulses from the structures of the brain to the muscles of the upper or lower extremities, the back frame and anterior abdominal wall, the diaphragm and intercostal muscles.

 This impulse contains information that the myocytes should contract or relax.
-Depending on the set of such impulses, the rhythm or randomness of movements depends.
-Damaged ventral (anterior) radicular nerves of the spinal cord lead to partial or complete impairment of motor activity.
+Depending on the set of such impulses, the rhythmicity or randomness of movements depends.
+Damaged ventral (anterior) root nerves of the spinal cord lead to partial or complete impairment of motor activity.

-The posterior roots of the spinal cord are called dorsal and are responsible for sensitivity.
+The dorsal roots of the spinal cord are called dorsal and are responsible for sensitivity.
 These are the so-called nerve roots of the spinal cord, due to the function of which the human body has a certain threshold of sensitivity.
 A person can determine the temperature and structure, texture and shape of various objects.
-It is possible to evaluate tactile environmental conditions.
-The pain syndrome protects from danger.
-And for all these manifestations of the work of the autonomic nervous system, the dorsal or posterior radicular nerves of the spinal cord are responsible.
+It is possible to assess environmental conditions tactilely.
+Pain syndrome protects you from danger.
+And the dorsal or posterior root nerves of the spinal cord are responsible for all these manifestations of the work of the autonomic nervous system.

-Naturally, when they are compressed or damaged in other ways, loss of sensitivity occurs first of all.
-In the area of the innervation zone, skin sensitivity drops out, the epidermis can become even cooler to the touch.
-Although at the initial stage this manifests itself on the contrary, hypesthesia - an increase in sensitivity, a feeling of crawling, etc.
+Naturally, when they are compressed or damaged in other ways, the first thing that occurs is a loss of sensitivity.
+In the area of the innervation zone, skin sensitivity disappears; the epidermis may even become cooler to the touch.
+Although at the initial stage this manifests itself on the contrary, as hypoesthesia - increased sensitivity, a feeling of goosebumps, etc.

-Causes of damage to the roots of the spinal cord: compression or degeneration
+Causes of damage to the spinal cord roots: compression or degeneration

-Damage to the roots of the spinal cord can be accompanied by various diseases.
-This may be osteochondrosis and the gradual destruction of the intervertebral disc that protects the nerve fiber from pressure from the vertebral bodies and their spinous processes.
-In this case, compression of the roots of the spinal cord occurs, leading to a secondary inflammatory process and sciatica.
+Damage to the spinal cord roots can accompany various diseases.
+This may be osteochondrosis and the gradual destruction of the intervertebral disc, which protects the nerve fiber from pressure from the vertebral bodies and their spinous processes.
+In this case, compression of the spinal cord roots occurs, leading to a secondary inflammatory process and radiculitis.

-Other causes of damage to the roots of the spinal cord may include the following factors of negative influence:
+Other causes of damage to the spinal cord roots may include the following negative factors:

-• degeneration of axons due to a deficiency in the diet of certain trace elements (magnesium), vitamins (pyridoxine) and amino acids;
+• axonal degeneration due to a deficiency in the diet of certain trace elements (magnesium), vitamins (pyridoxine) and amino acids;

-• the development of sclerotic changes in the soft tissues surrounding the spinal column;
+• development of sclerotic changes in the soft tissues surrounding the spinal column;

 • diseases of the spinal cord (myelitis, poliomyelitis, tick-borne encephalitis, etc.);